taylerlyday/foundations-0-github/intro-github.md

 2. Click on the commit count.

-You are now viewing your repository's history: in other words, all the commits that have ever been made to it.
+You are now viewing your repository's history: all the commits that have ever been made to it.

 ![View your repository's history](https://github.com/learn-static/foundations-github/blob/main/images/history.png)